Laravel-Bangladesh/docs/controllers.md

 It is very important to note that we did not need to specify the full controller namespace when defining the controller route.
 Since the `RouteServiceProvider` loads your route files within a route group that contains the namespace, we only specified the portion of the class name that comes after the `App\Http\Controllers` portion of the namespace.

-If you choose to nest your controllers deeper into the `App\Http\Controllers` directory, simply use the specific class name relative to the `App\Http\Controllers` root namespace.
+If you choose to nest your controllers deeper into the `App\Http\Controllers` directory, use the specific class name relative to the `App\Http\Controllers` root namespace.
 So, if your full controller class is `App\Http\Controllers\Photos\AdminController`, you should register routes to the controller like so:

     Route::get('foo', 'Photos\AdminController@method');